 As per usual, I hate precise and restrictive recipes.
 Don't you find they stifle the creativity in you?
 And if you forget the celery today, is it a train-smash?

 How many will it serve?
 How long is a piece of string?
 Come on, you've been cooking long enough to guesstimate.
 It depends of what else you're serving, but rather serve more of your pea salad recipe, and then a small helping of roast beef and potatoes, and butternut, of course.

 Notice the snow peas (sugar snap) that you can eat pod and all, and the podding peas, both picked no more than fifteen minutes ago in the garden.
 The taste is divine, unbelievably sweet.
 You'll never get to enjoy this kind of food unless you make time for the garden... and really how to grow peas is not for just folk with a green thumb.
 Only beans and radish are easier.
 Pop in a seed, and two months later tuck in!

 And they go on and on for weeks.

-Adding your own homemade authentic hummus recipe really makes any salad.
+Adding your own homemade healthy hummus recipe really makes any salad.
 Make it in four minutes... notice, too, that you can indulge in real butter on your bread if you are eating these kinds of foods.

 The natural nitrogen in the soil, absolutely essential for the plant and animal kingdom including ourselves comes from two main sources; lightening and bacteria that attach themselves to the roots of legumes; how to grow peas enriches your garden as well as your own body.

 These bugs are able to "fix" the nitrogen in the air and make it available to plants for growth.